🎯 Learning Objectives

 Bridge Lights mimic

-Your flowchart should look like this after following the video:
+Your flowchart should look like this:

 🥇 Gold Badge